Edwards Aquifer Urban Hydrology Network

 Comprehensive Surface-Water and Groundwater Monitoring

 The Edwards Aquifer provides vital water resources for economic development, public and domestic water supplies, and ecosystem services for central Texas and the greater San Antonio area.
 City planners and water managers need high-quality water-resource information to make informed decisions for water availability, water quality, aquifer protection, and infrastructure growth.
-The U.S. Geological Survey (USGS) Urban Hydrology Network (UHN) encompasses monitoring of surface water and groundwater at appropriate spatial and temporal scales to provide insight to complex hydrologic issues in a region impacted by urbanization, population growth, and climate change.
+The U.S. Geological Survey (USGS) Urban Hydrology Network (UHN) encompasses monitoring of surface water and groundwater at appropriate spatial and temporal scales to provide insight to complex hydrologic challenges in a region impacted by urbanization, population growth, and climate change.

 The UHN provides high resolution, real-time, continuous monitoring data, augmented with periodic water-quality sampling, and deploying cutting-edge technologies to provide new information and tools for the public and stakeholders including:

-• Real-time continuous monitoring data, which provides insight into timescales of hydrologic change, such as from recharge events and drought effects.
+• Real-time continuous monitoring data, which provides insight into timescales of hydrologic change, such as recharge events and drought effects.

 • Long-term data to evaluate water-quality trends in surface water and groundwater.